How is Zeffy free?

 7. The Home Depot

-While the foundation awards grants throughout the US and Puerto Rico, it gives priority to “large cities,” defined as those with populations over 300,000 people.
-It has certain additional criteria and doesn’t consider organizations or individuals with projects focused on a single home repair or construction.
+While the foundation awards grants throughout the US and Puerto Rico, it prioritizes “large cities” with populations over 300,000 people.
+Its civic affairs criteria don't consider organizations or individuals with projects focused on repairing or constructing a single home.

 Mission Affinity